mgibbs189/custom-field-suite/readme.txt

 == Changelog ==

 = 1.6.3 =
+* New tabbed UI for Import / Export / Synchronize
+* New "Debug Information" tab for helping with issue diagnosis
 * Bugfix: checkbox missing from Select field multi-select option (props HighStand)

 = 1.6.2 =